 What is IPL hair removal?

 IPL stands for intense beat light.
 It’s a sort of light treatment used to treat unwanted hair.
-It works by targeting a certain variety in your skin, and the higher the contrast between your skin and hair variety the better, which is the reason being most effective on those with fair complexion and dull hair is often said.
+It works by targeting a certain variety in your skin, and the higher the contrast between your skin and hair variety the better, which is the reason it is most effective on those with fair complexion and dull hair is often said.
 When the skin is warmed, it destroys the hair follicle to prevent the hair from growing again, without burning the skin.

 What is the difference between IPL hair removal and laser hair removal?